dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 Why?
 Let me first acknowledge that Turkish is a *little* bit heritable.
 For one thing, some people have genes that make them non-verbal.
 And there's surely some genetic basis for being a crazy polyglot that learns many languages for fun.
 But speaking Turkish as a second language is [quite rare](https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers), meaning that the genotypic value of speaking Turkish is *close* to 0.011 for *almost* everyone.

 English is different.
-While only 1 in 20 people in the world speak English as a first language, one in seven learn it as a second language.
+While only 1 in 20 people in the world speak English as a first language, 1 in 7 learn it as a second language.
 And who does that?
 Educated people.

 <details markdown="1">
 <summary>